svelteuidev/svelteui/apps/docs/src/pages/faq.md

 ## Can I use other css-in-js libraries or SCSS/SASS with SvelteUI?

 Yes, but keep in mind that SvelteUI already uses [Stitches](https://stitches.dev), so you might end up with style conflicts and have to overwrite styles with !important.
-Before selecting other libraries, please consider using SvelteUI's [builtin solution](theming/create-styles).
+Before selecting other libraries, please consider using SvelteUI's [built-in solution](theming/create-styles).

 <BottomNav type='prev' slug='contributing' title='Contributing' group='Getting Started' />